Gurjaras of Lata: Dadda IV

+Jayabhata II

-The successor of Dadda II was his son Jayabhaṭa II who is described as a warlike prince, but of whom no historical details are recorded.
+The successor of Dadda IV was his son Jayabhaṭa III who is described as a warlike prince, but of whom no historical details are recorded.

-Dadda III
+Dadda V

-Jayabhaṭa's son, Dadda III Bāhusahāya is described as waging wars with the great kings of the east and of the west (probably Mālava and Valabhi).
+Jayabhaṭa's son, Dadda V Bāhusahāya is described as waging wars with the great kings of the east and of the west (probably Mālava and Valabhi).
 He had received title of Bāhusahāya to for showing valour of his arms in fights with suzerain of east and west.
 He was Śaiva.
-Like his predecessors, Dadda III was not an independent ruler.
+Like his predecessors, Dadda V was not an independent ruler.
 He could claim only the five great titles, though no hint is given who was his suzerain.
 His immediate superior may have been Jayasimhavarma, who received the province of Lāṭa from his brother Vikramaditya I of Chalukya dynasty.
 During his rule Jayasimhavarma had defeated Vajjada between Mahi and Narmada rivers.
-Vajjada may be another name of Dadda III or another king of that name had invaded his state and was defeated by Jayasimhavarma.
+Vajjada may be another name of Dadda V or another king of that name had invaded his state and was defeated by Jayasimhavarma.

-Jayabhata III
+Jayabhata IV

-The son and successor of Dadda III was Jayabhaṭa III whose two grants of 456 (704–5 CE) and 486 (734–5 CE) must belong respectively to the beginning and the end of his reign.
+The son and successor of Dadda V was Jayabhaṭa IV whose two grants of 456 (704–5 CE) and 486 (734–5 CE) must belong respectively to the beginning and the end of his reign.
 He attained the five great titles, and was therefore a feudatory, probably of the Chālukyas: but his title of Mahāsāmantādhipati implies that he was a chief of importance.
 He is praised in vague terms, but the only historical event mentioned in his grants is a defeat of a Maitraka ruler of Valabhi, noted in the grant of 486 (734–5 CE).
 The Maitraka king referred to must be Śīlāditya IV (691 CE).

 Ahirole

-Jayabhata III was succeeded by Ahirole.
+Jayabhata IV was succeeded by Ahirole.
 He ruled till c.
 720 CE.

-Jayabhata IV
+Jayabhata V

-Ahirole's son Jayabhata IV's copperplate states that he defeated the Arabs fighting for the Umayyad Caliphate at Valabhi, the capital of his probable overlords, the Maitrakas, in the year 735-36 CE.
+Ahirole's son Jayabhata V's copperplate states that he defeated the Arabs fighting for the Umayyad Caliphate at Valabhi, the capital of his probable overlords, the Maitrakas, in the year 735-36 CE.
 He assumed title of Mahasamanradhipati.
 He must be feudatory of Maitraka ruler Shiladitya IV or Shiladitya V as he had helped his suzerain Maitrakas in battle.
 Majumdar had suggested that he may have helped as a feudatory of Chalukyas.
 Bharuch may have finally destroyed by the Arabs and the Gurjara principality overtaken by them.
 The Arab were severely defeated and repulsed by Chalukya governor Avanijanashraya Pulakeshin in 738-39 at Navsari.
 He may have annexed the Gurjara kingdom to the Chalukya territory after evicting the Arabs.
 Alternatively, the state may have been absorbed under Dantidurga of Rashtrakuta dynasty.